 Buga the Knut orders his Uga Buga minions to kill you in Conkers Bad Fur Day; when you get rid of all of them, then Buga himself will challenge you for the definitive fight.
 Downplayed with Count Batula, as the minions (squirrel villagers) who roam the mansion want to kill both you and him, so what you do is to sacrifice the mooks to kill Batula indirectly.
 Inverted with Big Boiler, as he's operated and commanded by the fiery imps and not the other way around.

-In BanjoTooie, of the tennote or eleven, if you count the dragons as separate bosses in the game, five of them summon minions to do you harm.
+In Banjo-Tooie, five of the bosses summon minions to do you harm.
 Targitzan, Terry, Weldar and Hag 1 do you the courtesy of summoning minions you can actually kill; no such luck with Mr Patch, whose flunky is an invincible (but mercifully easy to dodge) boxing glove-molehill.

 The rabbit and pencil bosses of Fancy Pants Adventures require the player to stun their mooks and knock them back at them when they're vulnerable to deal damage.